 Keith A. Katkin

 Keith A. Katkin joined us as a director in June 2015.
-Mr. Katkin is currently the president and CEO, and a member of the board of directors of Avanir Pharmaceuticals, a position he has held since March of 2007.
-Mr. Katkin joined Avanir in July of 2005 as the senior vice president of Sales and Marketing and a member of Avanir's executive management team.
-Mr. Katkin was responsible for creating and executing the plan that led to the approval of Nuedexta, the growth of the company to commercial success, and the recent acquisition of the company by Otsuka Pharmaceutical Co. in January 2015.
+Mr. Katkin is currently the CEO of Urovant Sciences, a global biopharmaceutical company focused on developing novel therapies for urologic conditions.
+Mr. Katkin previously served as President and Chief Executive Officer of Avanir Pharmaceuticals from 2007 to 2016, until its acquisition by Otsuka Pharmaceutical Co.
+Mr. Katkin joined Avanir in July of 2005 as the senior vice president of Sales and Marketing and a member of Avanir's executive management team, and served on their board of directors from 2007 to 2016.
+Mr. Katkin was responsible for creating and executing the plan that led to the approval of Nuedexta, the growth of the company to commercial success, and the acquisition of the company by Otsuka Pharmaceutical Co. in January 2015.
 Prior to joining Avanir, Mr. Katkin served as the vice president, Commercial Development for Peninsula Pharmaceuticals, playing a key role in the concurrent initial public offering and ultimate sale of the company to Johnson and Johnson.
 Additionally, Mr. Katkin's employment experience includes leadership roles at InterMune, Amgen and Abbott Laboratories.
-Mr. Katkin is currently a member of the board of directors of Avanir, Carbylan Therapeutics and the Brain Injury Association of America.
-Mr. Katkin has an M.B.A. from the Anderson School at UCLA and earned his B.S. in Business and Accounting from Indiana University.
-Mr. Katkin is also a licensed certified public accountant.
+Mr. Katkin is currently a member of the board of directors of Uvovant Sciences, and of Syndax Pharmaceuticals, Inc., and is chairman of the board of directors of Novus Therapeutics, Inc. Mr. Katkin has an M.B.A. from the Anderson School at UCLA and earned his B.S. in Business and Accounting from Indiana University.
+Mr. Katkin became a licensed certified public accountant in 1995.

 Walter H. Moos, Ph.D.

-Walter H. Moos, Ph.D. joined us as a director in March 1997.
-In March 2005, Dr. Moos joined SRI International, an independent nonprofit research institute, as Vice President and head of the biosciences division, and was named President of SRI Biosciences in January 2015.
-From 1997 to 2004, Dr. Moos served as the Chairman and Chief Executive Officer of MitoKor, Inc. Prior to that, he served as a Vice President of Chiron Corporation, and as a Vice President at the Parke-Davis Pharmaceutical Research Division of the Warner-Lambert Company.
-He has been an Adjunct Professor at the University of California, San Francisco, since 1992.
-He also has served as an adjunct faculty member at the University of Michigan and at James Madison University.
-Dr. Moos served on the board of directors of MIGENIX Inc., a biopharmaceutical company, from 2004 to 2008.
-He has also served on the boards of numerous private companies and several non-profit organizations.
-Dr. Moos has been an advisor to the National Academy of Sciences and venture capital firms.
-Dr. Moos holds an A.B. from Harvard University and a Ph.D. in Chemistry from the University of California, Berkeley.
+Walter H. Moos, Ph.D., joined us as a director in March 1997.
+In November 2018, Dr. Moos became Managing Director of Pandect Bioventures, a life science venture capital firm.
+In February 2017, Dr. Moos became Chief Executive Officer of ShangPharma Innovation, Inc., a global pharmaceutical incubator investing in therapeutics and biotechnologies.
+He retired from his position as President of SRI Biosciences in 2016 after more than a decade at the independent nonprofit SRI International (Stanford Research Institute).
+From 1997 to 2004, Dr. Moos served as Chairman and Chief Executive Officer of MitoKor, Inc., which became the biopharmaceutical company MIGENIX, Inc., where he was a member of the board of directors from 2004 to 2008.
+Prior to that, he served as a Vice President of Chiron Corp. (now Novartis), and as a Vice President at the Parke-Davis Pharmaceutical Research Division of the Warner-Lambert Co. (now Pfizer).
+He has been an adjunct Professor at the University of California San Francisco since 1992.
+He has also served on the boards of numerous private companies and several non-profit organizations and has been an advisor to a wide range of organizations in the U.S. and around the world.
+Dr. Moos holds an A.B. from Harvard University and a Ph.D. in Chemistry from the University of California Berkeley.